miguelmota/http-message-parser/README.md

 The function takes in a text string or [Buffer](https://nodejs.org/api/buffer.html).

-The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in order to retain it's original encoding, for example when parsing binary data you don't want the data to be stringified.
+The result message body and multipart bodies will always return back as a [Buffer](https://nodejs.org/api/buffer.html) in order to retain it's original encoding, for example when parsing binary audio data you don't want the data to be stringified.

 # Test